camunda/camunda-docs-manual/content/reference/rest/job/put-activate-suspend-by-id.md

 ---

-Activate or suspend a given job by id.
+Activates or suspends a given job by id.

 # Method